 Other players with solutions addressing nCino’s fintech niche include Oracle (NYSE:ORCL), Infosys (INFY), and Q2 Holdings (NYSE:QTWO).

-As you can see below, nCino's revenue growth has been impressive over the last year, growing from quarterly revenue of $66.5 million, to $99.6 million.
+As you can see below, nCino's revenue growth has been impressive over the last two years, growing from quarterly revenue of $54.2 million in Q3 FY2021, to $105.2 million.

-What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers. nCino's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 58.6% in Q2.
+What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers. nCino's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 59% in Q3.

-That means that for every $1 in revenue the company had $0.58 left to spend on developing new products, marketing & sales and the general administrative overhead.
-While it improved significantly from the previous quarter this would still be considered a low gross margin for a SaaS company and we would like to see the improvements continue.
+That means that for every $1 in revenue the company had $0.59 left to spend on developing new products, marketing & sales and the general administrative overhead.
+This would be considered a low gross margin for a SaaS company and we would like to see it start improving.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills. nCino's free cash flow came in at $4.86 million in Q2, down 61.3% year on year.
+We believe that in the end cash is king, as you can't use accounting profits to pay the bills. nCino burned through $8.66 million in Q3.

-nCino has burned through $42.9 million in cash over the last twelve months, a negative 12.6% free cash flow margin.
-This low FCF margin is a result of nCino's need to still heavily invest in the business.
+nCino has burned through $30.1 million in cash over the last twelve months, resulting in a negative 8.05% free cash flow margin.
+This below average FCF margin is a result of nCino's need to invest in the business to continue penetrating its market.

 Is Now The Time?

-nCino may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
-Although nCino is not a bad business, it probably wouldn't be one of our picks.
-Its revenue growth has been impressive.
+When considering nCino, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
+We cheer for everyone who is making the lives of others easier through technology, but in case of nCino we will be cheering from the sidelines.
+Its revenue growth has been impressive, though we don't expect it to maintain historical growth rates.
 But while its efficient customer acquisition is better than many similar companies, the downside is that its gross margins show its business model is much less lucrative than the best software businesses and its cash burn raises the question if it can sustainably maintain its growth.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.